cloudaware/compliance-policies/ce/ca/aws/ec2/default-security-group-does-not-restrict-all-traffic/description.md

 ## Impact

-Implementing this recommendation in an existing VPC containing operating resources requires extremely careful migration planning as the default security groups are likely to be enabling many ports that are unknown.
-Enabling VPC flow logging (of accepts) in an existing environment that is known to be breach free will reveal the current pattern of ports being used for each instance to communicate successfully.
+Implementing this recommendation in an existing VPC that contains operating resources requires extremely careful migration planning, as the default security groups are likely enabling many ports that are unknown.
+Enabling VPC flow logging (for accepted connections) in an existing environment that is known to be breach-free will reveal the current pattern of ports being used for each instance to communicate successfully.
+The migration process should include:

+- Analyzing VPC flow logs to understand current traffic patterns.
+- Creating least privilege security groups based on the analyzed data.
+- Testing the new security group rules in a staging environment before applying them to production.

 ## Audit